Ilmastokompassi/Ilmastokompassi/documentation/environment_setup_workflow.md

 \connect ilmastokompassi;
 ```

-Either close psql connection with `\q` or open a new terminal window/tab and create tables to your newly created database:
+Either close psql connection with `\q` or open a new terminal window/tab and create tables to your newly created database.
+Make sure you are in your project root:

 ```
 psql -d ilmastokompassi < backend/src/schema.sql